WilliamBerryiii/WilliamBerryiii.github.io/_posts/2014-04-12-emotional-and-behavioral-interviewing.md

 Additionally, interviewees will often plainly forget to ask for this crucial data.
 Once these topics are laid out, I ask the interviewee how it compares to their current situation.

-<blockquote>Me:  Given how we work, our organization and everything, how does
+Me:  Given how we work, our organization and everything, how does this fit with your experiences and does it sound like we might be a fit for you?

-this fit with your experiences and does it sound like we might be a fit for you?</blockquote>Again, I have used talking time to bring intimacy back to the conversation.
+Again, I have used talking time to bring intimacy back to the conversation.
 With this question, I am engaging and empowering the interviewee to do "on the spot analysis" and cognitive pattern recognition.
 I am looking to see if they can they quickly intake an understanding of our